wpivis/view-revisit/public/contradiction/assets/pretask.md

 **Person of interest:** Mr. Wuf, NCSU’s mascot has previous relationships with wolves in the BBWS, but unclear of his allegiance.

+---

+### RFI
-**RFI:** Raleigh Police must improve its understanding of Mr. Wuf's movements, activities,  and network connections.
+Raleigh Police must improve its understanding of Mr. Wuf's movements, activities,  and network connections.
 By assessing whether he poses a credible threat in relation to terrorist activities unfolding on campus, they can determine if additional resources should be allocated to monitor his movements or focus on more promising targets.

 You have 8 minutes to review the documents and compile the answers with certainty scores to the following questions: